The drive side of a bottom bracket is screwed in by hand.

 In order not to damage the frame or bottom bracket, you should always pay attention to the torque specified by the manufacturer.

-Bottom Bracket Installation and Tools
+Installation and tools

 A bottom bracket is bolted to a Santa Cruz Bronson.